cathxrsis/cathxrsis.github.io/drafts/2023-03-30-antitaylor.md

 ## The Contradictions

+The

 ### The Planning Problem

-The acronym VUCA has been coined to explain the world of politics &c. it stands for Volatile, Uncertain, Complex and Ambiguous.
+The acronym VUCA has been coined to explain the world of politics &c. it stands for Volatile, Uncertain, Complex and Ambiguous[@@].
+Taylorist planning is

+However, Taylorist intervention can often be disciplinary.

 ### The Variety Problem